peter2614/YelpCamp/README.md

 * Added Registration, Login, Logout page
 * Added returnTo behavior (remember last stage of user, and redirect back to the page once logged in)

+## Middleware
+* Connect-Flash - session used for storing messages
+* Multer - for parsing formData

+## Modules
+* Dotenv - loads environment variables from .env file to porocess.env
+* Multer Storage Cloudinary

+## Virtual Property
+* For modifying the path in the url